Does this describe your pain?

 - Achy, dull pain that doesn’t get better when you lie down or rest your leg

-- Felt in a particular part of your leg, knee, hip, or all over
+- Localized to a particular part of your back, or all over

 - Chronic, just when you move, when you don’t move, or random